+2022 2021

+HK\$'000 HK\$'000

-2021 HK\$'000 2020 HK\$'000 Final dividend, proposed of HK\$0.002 (2020: HK\$0.002) per ordinary share 800 800
+Final dividend, proposed of HK\$0.002 (2021: HK\$0.002) per ordinary share 800 800

-- (a) At the board meeting held on 18 June 2021, the Board recommended the payment of a final dividend of HK\$0.002 per ordinary share, totaling HK\$800,000.
-The dividend was not reflected as dividends payable in these consolidated financial statements, but will be reflected as an appropriation of retained earnings for the year ending 31 March 2022 after receiving the shareholders' approval at the forthcoming annual general meeting. - (b) At the board meeting held on 12 June 2020, the Board recommended the payment of a final dividend of HK\$0.002 per ordinary share, totaling HK\$800,000.
-The dividend was not reflected as dividends payable in these consolidated financial statements, but will be reflected as an appropriation of retained earnings for the year ending 31 March 2021 after receiving the shareholders' approval at the forthcoming annual general meeting.
+At the board meeting held on 20 June 2022, the Board recommended the payment of a final dividend of HK\$0.002 per ordinary share, totalling HK\$800,000.
+The dividend was not reflected as dividends payable in these consolidated financial statements, but will be reflected as an appropriation of retained earnings for the year ending 31 March 2023 after receiving the shareholders' approval at the forthcoming annual general meeting.

+At the board meeting held on 18 June 2021, the Board recommended the payment of a final dividend of HK\$0.002 per ordinary share, totalling HK\$800,000.
+The dividend was not reflected as dividends payable in these consolidated financial statements, but was reflected as an appropriation of retained earnings for the year ended 31 March 2022 after receiving the shareholders' approval at the forthcoming annual general meeting.